 -

-In November 2023, the Danish Tax Agency (Skattestyrelsen) and the Danish Agency for Public Finance and Management (Økonomistyrelsen) announced that from 1 January, 2024, the State’s Salary System (Statens Lønløsning), and thus SDU, must report TIN for all foreign-resident wage and pension recipients.
+In November 2023, the Danish Tax Agency (Skattestyrelsen) and the Danish Agency for Public Finance and Management (Økonomistyrelsen) announced that from 1 January 2024, the State’s Salary System (Statens Lønløsning), and thus SDU, must report the TIN for all international-resident wage and pension recipients.

-Employees that are not registered with an address in Denmark are considered foreign residents and must therefore report their TIN.
+Employees who are not registered with an address in Denmark are considered international residents and must therefore report their TIN.

 -